udacity/AIPND/notes/lab_intro-to-python-lab.md

 ## Approaching and Completing the Lab
 This lab provides the student with the experience of solving a much larger, more complex problem using python.
 This lab will require the student write a few hundred lines of code as compared to the fewer lines of code needed to complete the quizzes of the lessons.
 This lab will increase a student's experience using python to solve a complex problem, especially for students that are newer to python and software engineering.
 Additionally, this lab should better prepare students for completing the project.
 The percent viewed of the lab has no bearing upon student graduation from the ND; therefore, students are free to use as much or as little _help_ as they need from the materials provided.

 To best address all levels of experience with programming and python, the lab may contain more information than is needed to complete the lab for some more experienced students.
 The instructor suggests students focus on the top part of each section of the lab labeled **_Coding within the check_images.py_**.

-This part provides: which parts of _check_images.py_ students will be editing with **_Code to Edit_**, the expected outcome once the edits are complete with **_Expected Outcome_**, and how to best check your edits with **_Checking your code_**.
+### **_Coding within the check_images.py_** provides:
+* **_Code to Edit_** - The parts of **_check_images.py_** students will be editing for that section
+* **_Expected Outcome_** - The expected outcome once the edits are completed and the program is _run_
+* **_Checking your code_** - How to best check that the _edits_ provided the _expected outcome_.

-All parts of the section after **_Coding within the check_images.py_**, are there to provide students more information and code about python modules that were used in the instructor solution for the section, information about files and functions the instructor solution used in the section, the GitHub repository link to code displayed in the section in **_Code_**, and the solutions video in **_Solutions Video_**.
-Be aware that some times more information is provided than will be used in the solution as a means to provide complete examples that aren't necessarily the exact same as those that will be used in the lab.
+### All parts of the section after **_Coding within the check_images.py_** are there to provide:
+* Additional information and code about the python modules that were used in the instructor solution
+* Additonal Information about files and functions the instructor solution used
+* The GitHub repository link in **_Code_** section to the _code_ displayed within that section
+* The solutions video in **_Solutions Video_**

+Be aware that some times more information is provided than will be used in the solution, as a means to provide complete examples that aren't necessarily the exact same as those that will be used in the lab solution.
+Additonally, the instructor solution breaks certain coding concepts into multiple lines of code as to provide a solution that is easier to understand to the _beginning_ programmer.
+The instructor solution also contains _data checks_ that verify the data is in proper format prior to it's use within the program.
+These are left as examples to the student as techniques that can be used when dealing with _real_ data that may not conform to an expected format.
 &nbsp;
 &nbsp;